eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 The actual chart that will be represented consists in a number of frames, set by variable :ref:`number_of_bins`, each of them with same time lengths from the value :ref:`start_time` to the value :ref:`end_time`.
-Inside one of this fractions of time, that we will call time frames, there could be none, one or several data points. \
+Inside one of this fractions of time, that we will call time frames, there could be none, one or several data points. |br|
-If there are no data points in this frame, the value will be ``0`` or will not be displayed in the chart. \
+If there are no data points in this frame, the value will be ``0`` or will not be displayed in the chart. |br|
 If there are data points in the frame, only one point will be displayed in the chart for this time frame.
-This point will be calculated by accumulating all these points inside the frame by a *cumulative funcion*, specified by the value :ref:`statistics_kind`. \
+This point will be calculated by accumulating all these points inside the frame by a *cumulative funcion*, specified by the value :ref:`statistics_kind`. |br|

 In case the *Number of bins* is set to 0, there is no accumulation or time frame, and so the data displayed will be all the data points for this configuration, each in its time value.